-- The student needs to sign into the MyDSU portal and choose the “WebAdvisor for Students” tab.
+- The student needs to sign into the MyDSU portal and choose “WebAdvisor Self-Service."

-- Click on the Communications link and then select Privacy Release Information - this will open a window with an explanation of the FERPA regulation and a box that says "No release info"
+- Click on "User Options" and select Student Records Release - this will open a window with an explanation of the FERPA regulation.

-- Delete the “No release info” and fill in the name and relationship for anyone they would like to grant us permission to discuss their student records.
+- Select to either "Deny Access to All" by checking the box, or select "Add a Person/Relationship" for anyone they would like to grant us permission to discuss their student records.

-Choosing to leave the “No release info” unchanged would mean we can only speak with the student directly.
+- Choosing "Deny Access to All" would mean we can only speak directly with the student.

 *FERPA is a federal regulation that indicates that the University cannot discuss records with another party unless a student gives the school express permission to do so.